Biaxident2024/StillColor/README.md

-> [!NOTE]
-> This repository is a fork of the awesome [Stillcolor](https://github.com/aiaf/Stillcolor) repository.
-The primary purpose of this fork is to provide backward compatibility for macOS 12.0+ (Monterey).
-> For macOS 13.0+ (Ventura) and later versions, I highly recommend using the original [Stillcolor](https://github.com/aiaf/Stillcolor) repository.

 # Stillcolor for macOS
 <img src="https://github.com/aiaf/Stillcolor/assets/119462/26f4fe39-44bb-436d-9348-fc5ba9e8dfde" align=left width=256>
 Save your eyesight and disable temporal dithering on your Mac with Stillcolor, a lightweight menu bar app for macOS running on Apple M1/M2/M3.